jewelry design • illustration • print and package design

 Geometric Slab Vase

 Raku Firing Process

 I Dream my Paintings

 These paintings vary widely in style and subject matter, but all of them served as my deep dive into learning acrylic painting and glazes—especially with the self portrait where I created the canvas frame and stretched it by hand, prepared it, then stared at my reflecting in the mirror in order to begin the underpainting.
 The skin tones were mixed from a set of primary and secondary paint colors.

 The Wunderkammer series was created for Black Phoenix Alchemy Lab's limited edition perfume oil series Carnaval Diabolique.
 The series was unveiled in various acts, each with their own theme and story.
 Act V, The Wunderkammer, told of the artist Basil Hallward's findings in a cabinet of curiosities.

 There are 15 inked drawings in this series and each one was used as the label for its matching perfume oil blend.

 Featured: Screaming Mandragora, Licwiglunga, Two-Headed Goat, Tabula Smaragdina, Reliquary, Hand of Glory, Winding Cloth, St. Germain's Maltese Cross, The Devil's Contract, Pickled Imp, Shrunken Heads.

 Wheel of the Year

-The Wheel of the Year was a study on the annual cycle of the Earth's seasons.
+The Wheel of the Year was a study on the annual cycle of the Earth's seasons and is dedicated to my late friend Jeff.
 It is divided into eight celebrations that flow from one to another until an entire turn of the year has been completed.